liferay/liferay-docs/develop/tutorials/articles/roles-and-permissions/using-portal-roles-in-a-portlet.markdown

 By default, Liferay doesn't use the `isUserInRole()` method in any built-in portlets.
 Liferay uses its own permission system directly to achieve more fine-grained security.
-Next we'll describe Liferay's permission system and how to use it in your portlets.
 We recommend using Liferay's permission system, because it offers a much more robust way of tailoring your application's permissions.
+You can read about Liferay's permission system in the tutorial *Adding Permissions to Resources*.